ibm-cloud-docs/vpc/file_storage_vpc_about.md

 ### Cross-zone mount targets
 {: #fs-cross-zone-mount}

 When you create a mount target for a  share with security access group mode, you can attach a VNI with a specific reserved IP in the zone of your file share.
-By using such a mount target, you can mount a file share from zone A to a virtual server instance in zone B. When the virtual server instance and the file share are in different zones, the performance can be impacted.
+By using such a mount target, you can mount a file share from zone 1 to a virtual server instance in zone 2.
+When the server and the file share are in different zones, the performance can be impacted as traffic passes through between zones.

 Cross-zone mounting is not supported for file shares with VPC-wide access mode.